mut-ex/minimal-functional-fox/README.md

   3. Enable the `Dark` theme if not already enabled

 * Copy the contents of this repository to `.mozilla/firefox/<your-profile-name>/chrome/`
+  * <your-profile-name> will be a directory ending with '-release' and have a bunch of files in it
+  * If there isn't a chrome folder, you can just go ahead and create one

+* To tune different parameters like tab height, url bar padding etc, modify the CSS variables towards the top of the file.

+* If your new tab button looks too tiny/squished, [check out this fix](https://www.reddit.com/r/unixporn/comments/ebchep/oc_i_created_this_userchrome_configuration_to_be/fb59g0k?utm_source=share&utm_medium=web2x)

 * **Optional but recommended**
   1. Select the Customize option from the hamburger menu